bretth/sera/README.rst

 Security notes
 --------------
-The main known weaknesses are:

-- Sera is intended to run as root user so a compromised client can issue any command to the watcher.

-The main security features are:

 - The nacl public encryption private keys are never transmitted
 - all messages between the client and watcher are encrypted after the initial public key exchange